cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

    allows for an unlimited number of lanes, constrained only by the nodes’ capacity to store the lane data structures.

-We choose the second option for its flexibility, allowing us to start with a simple scheduling algorithm that can be refined over time.
-The desired algorithm must satisfy the properties "Priorities between classes" and "FIFO ordering per class".
-This requires supporting selection by _weight_, ensuring each lane gets a fraction of the P2P channel capacity proportional to its priority.
-Moreover, it should be _fair_, to prevent starvation of low-priority lanes.
-Given the extensive research on scheduling algorithms in operating systems and networking, we propose for the MVP implementing a variant of the [Weighted Round Robin][wrr] (WRR) algorithm, which meets these requirements and is straightforward to implement.
+We choose the second approach for its flexibility, allowing us to start with a simple scheduling algorithm that can be refined over time (see below).
+Another reason is that on the first option we would need to initialize channels dynamically (currently there is a fixed list of channels passed as node info) and assign lanes to channels.

 Before modifying the dissemination logic, we need to refactor the current implementation and the `Mempool` interface to clearly separate the broadcast goroutine in the mempool reactor from